Fthsylp/Patika-sql/README.md

 # Patika-sql
-This is an education file
+This is an educational file